-- construction and earthworks; - landscaping activities including vegetation removal and weed control; - storage, handling, use and disposal of hazardous materials: - · aircraft refuelling, vehicle and aircraft wash down; - aircraft, vehicle, mechanical plant and electrical equipment maintenance; - car parking; - waste management infrastructure, storage and disposal; and - surrounding land use activities.
+- construction and earthworks: - landscaping activities including vegetation removal and weed control; - storage, handling, use and disposal of hazardous materials: - aircraft refuelling, vehicle and aircraft wash down; - aircraft, vehicle, mechanical plant and electrical equipment maintenance; - car parking; - waste management infrastructure, storage and disposal; and - surrounding land use activities.

-- contamination from spillage, leakage, seepage, or residual runoff from hardstand areas; - migration of existing contamination from the original source through natural pathways or disturbance during construction; - erosion.
+- contamination from spillage, leakage, seepage, or residual runoff from hardstand areas; - migration of existing contamination from the original source through natural pathways or disturbance during construction; - · erosion.

 5.2.
-Soil Management Action Plan
+Soil Management Monitoring Program

 FG is regularly inspecting the airport, tenant, contractor and operator activities.
-Where there is soil or groundwater contamination caused by their operations, airport operators are required to undertake relevant measures to monitor, manage or remediate the contamination (obligation imposed by the Approved Environmental Terms).
+Where there is soil or groundwater contamination caused by their operations, airport operators are required to undertake relevant measures to monitor, manage or remediate the contamination (obligation imposed by the Approved Environmental Terms and the polluter-pays principle).